halleffect235/cppLinux-tools_cfgfileHandler/README.md

 - `int getDouble_cfgfileParaemter(char *paramterKey, int parameter number, double *doublParam)` \
      `return converted double from parameter field`
 - `int getString_cfgfileParaemter(char *paramterKey, int parameter number, char **strParam)` \
-     `return entire quoted string as an allocated pointer from parameter field or without quotes a compressed string free of whitespace`
+     `return entire double quoted string as an allocated pointer from parameter field or without quotes a compressed string free of whitespace`

 - `   return sring, if string is quoted, string is returned verbatum with all whitespace,  `
 - `      if string is not quoted, string is returned packed with all whitespace removed`